Today, a business’ bottom line is directly tied to its ability to satisfy consumers’ rising expectations

-Customer service is directly tied to customer loyalty
+The customer experience is directly tied to loyalty

 In the age of digital connectedness, “word of mouth” is exponentially more powerful than ever before.
-Consumers are privy to share customer service experiences — especially bad ones — with their large networks of friends and colleagues on social and professional networks.
+Consumers are privy to share their experiences — especially bad ones — with their large networks of friends and colleagues on social and professional networks.

-Here are 12 sets of statistics on customer service
+Here are 12 sets of statistics on the customer experience

 1. Companies throw away billions of dollars per year due to poor customer service.